Welcome to the Bushbucks’ Class Page!

-PSHE: Our Jigsaw topic this term is ‘Celebrating Difference’.
+PSHE: Our Jigsaw topic this term is ‘Healthy Me’.

-PE: Our PE topics this term are Netball and Gymnastics.
-Our PE lessons are on Tuesdays and Thursdays, please ensure you have your kit on these days.
+PE: Our REAL PE topic this term focuses on being ‘Creative’.
+Year 4 also has Street Dance in Term 4.
+Our PE lessons are on Tuesdays and Thursdays so please ensure you have your kit on these days.

 Computing: Our learning is based around coding this term and we will use the programme Scratch to develop our skills.